 For me, the biggest benefit of the card is clearly the cash back that it offers.
-Even after your first year, the 1.5% cash back is a half point higher than what you can earn from everyday spending with most of our other favorite cash back cards.
+The 1.5% cash back is a half point higher than what you can earn from everyday spending with most of our other favorite cash back cards.

 Tips for Getting the Most from Your Card